ShJavokhir/whois-domain-finder/README.md

 - 4)Run `dart run cli [domain zone] [length of domains] [whois service name]` command
 - 5)Example command: `dart run cli uz 4 ESKIZ_UZ` .
 This command searches all the `uz` domains with length of 4 from `ESKIZ_UZ` whois service
 - Available whois service names right now: `CCTLD_UZ`, `ESKIZ_UZ`

+### 🏃‍♂️ Useful information about this project:
+ This project uses `Web Scraping` technique to find domains.
+But some whois services does not allow this.
+For example CCTLD_UZ service allows you to make only ~30 requests in hour.
+So you may want to use proxies to bypass this.
 <img src="https://yata-apix-a9caea66-ad78-425f-aa08-e292558ebb65.lss.locawebcorp.com.br/b7c7dbff38ae4f419c94ce8d2254b9d9.png">

 <h1 align="center">